Brett Brown: Collegiate career

 Brown played four seasons at Boston University under Rick Pitino.
 He was named the Lou Cohen MVP in his sophomore year and served as the team captain in both his junior and senior seasons.
 During his senior year in 1983, the Boston Terriers made their first appearance in the NCAA Tournament since 1959.
 By the time he graduated, Brown had compiled the fourth-most assists in school history.
 After graduation, he served as a graduate assistant under coach John Kuester.
 Brown also took a sales job with AT&T, saving enough money to take a backpacking trip to Oceania in 1987.

 Coaching career

 NBL

-In 1988, after a coaching stint in New Zealand with Altos Auckland, Brown made a cold call to Melbourne Tigers head coach Lindsay Gaze, ultimately leading to a job offer and Brown making Australia his home for the next 18 years.
-He served as a Tigers assistant coach until 1993, when he became head coach of the North Melbourne Giants.
-Brown was named NBL coach of the year in 1994, when he led the Giants to a championship victory over the Adelaide 36ers.
+In 1988, after a coaching stint in New Zealand with Altos Auckland, Brown made a cold call to Melbourne Tigers head coach Lindsay Gaze, ultimately leading to a job offer.
+He spent four seasons as an assistant to Gaze in the Australian NBL.

+In 1992, Brown secured his first senior head coaching position in Australia with the Bulleen Boomers of the South East Australian Basketball League (SEABL).
+There he coached Drederick Irving.

+Brown became head coach of the North Melbourne Giants in 1993 and was named NBL Coach of the Year in 1994, when he led the Giants to a championship victory over the Adelaide 36ers.
 He served as head coach of the Giants until 1998, before taking a job with the San Antonio Spurs.
 Following his stint with the Spurs, Brown coached the Sydney Kings from 2000 to 2002.
 Overall, he was a head coach for 278 NBL games, winning 54 percent of the time.